waazaa-fr/unraid-plugins/waazaa-unraid-api/README.md

 API for UnRAID

-Get system statistics, drives, shares, docker containers and more in an easy to user API.
+Get system statistics, drives, shares, docker containers and more in an easy to use API.

 Paste this url on PLUGINS > Install Plugin